MisterCoffey/MisterCoffey.github.io/_posts/2017-09-25-OpinionMining.md

 (*Though overwhelmingly positive, the Luckiest Man speech harbors some complex, conflicting emotions*)

 What we learn from mining the *Luckiest Man* speech is that it, like the *Gettysburg Address*, does not submit to the somber nature of the moment.
 It has a surprising twist.
-He acknowledges the obvious—Gehrig’s imminent death--but refuses to submit to it.
+He acknowledges the obvious— mortality --but refuses to submit to it.

 Perhaps this is the great secret of the *Luckiest Man* speech, and the great secret to the *Gettysburg Address*: Both speeches remind the listener of the impermanence of the human condition, yet deliver an abundant hope in the present and the future.

 Imagine the alternatives to these speeches.
 Lincoln could have easily dwelled on the loss of thousands of lives, and called for revenge.
 Lincoln could have also given a perfunctory “thank you” and harped on some legislative agenda.
 Similarly, Gehrig could have dwelled on his so-called “bad break” of ALS.
 He too could have said “thank you” for the afternoon, acknowledged the dignitaries in attendance, and walked-away from the microphone.
-Neither avoided the discomfort of discussing mortality.
-Both acknowledged negative but dwelled on the positive.
+Neither avoided the discomfort of discussing death.
+Both acknowledged negative, but dwelled on the positive.
 This perhaps is what makes both speeches among the most cherished in US history.

 **Conclusion**